roboconf/roboconf.github.io/en/user-guide-snapshot/tutorial-local-deployment-with-docker.md

 You can also use [www.cloudamqp.com](https://www.cloudamqp.com/) with a free account.

 > Notice that the HTTP messaging also works with local Docker containers.
-> The only thing to do is to set the IP address of the DM to 172.17.42.1 in the **etc/net.roboconf.messaging.http.cfg** file.
+> The only thing to do is to set the IP address of the DM to 172.17.0.1 (172.17.42.1 in former Docker versions)
+> in the **etc/net.roboconf.messaging.http.cfg** file.

 ## DM Configuration